Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 When you’ve been in an abusive relationship with a narcissistic person, you lose so much of yourself, including your identity.

-When you’ve been in a relationship with a narcissist, they slowly take you apart little by little, so they become your life, they become your self-identity and they take all your identity.
+When you’ve been in any kind of a relationship with a narcissist, they slowly take you apart little by little, so they become your life, they become your self-identity, and they take all your identity.

-You have been left with anger and resentment, you are not alone in this.
+You might have been left with anger and resentment, and you are not alone in this.

 Regaining your self-identity is a step by step process, but you will come out stronger, happier and more assertive than you were before.

-Understanding about narcissism can help you with your own journey of rediscovery.
+Understanding about narcissism can help you with all those answers as to why?
+At the same time, work on your own journey of rediscovery.

-The narcissist doesn’t actually have a self-identity, they change to who the person that they are trying to manipulate, mirroring them.
-If you’ve spent a lot of time around a narcissist and others, you’ll have noticed the different story’s they tell others.
-This is because the narcissist doesn’t know who they truly are.
+The narcissist doesn’t actually have a self-identity, they change to who the person that they are trying to manipulate, by mirroring them.
+If you’ve spent a lot of time around a narcissist when the narcissist is around other people, you’ll have noticed the different story’s they tell other people.
+This is because the narcissist doesn’t know who they indeed are.
 They just get short term gratification from people, then when their needs are no longer being met, they move onto another, changing who they are for the new person.

 Peoples attention, energy and emotions, are the narcissist highs, although a lot of them have an addiction to substance abuse also.

-A narcissist gets their identity from manipulating people.
+A narcissist gets its identity from manipulating people.

-Narcissists subtly cheap away at your mind, heart, intuition and soul over time, as they circle between treating you so well, then so horrible, it’s confusing to see.
+Narcissists subtly cheap away at your mind, heart, intuition and soul over time, as they circle between treating you so well, then so horrible, it’s a confusing place to be.

-Once your out and realise, what they are and everything they do, you still might question yourself about, why you didn’t see it happening?
-Why you didn’t stop it?
+Once you are out and realise what they are and everything they do, you still might question yourself about, why you didn’t see it happening?
+Why didn’t you stop it?
 And why you allowed them to do this to you?
 Leaving you with anger and resentment.
 You are not alone in this.
-Without knowing what a narcissist is in the first place, you’ll not know what’s happening, whilst it’s happening.
+Without knowing what a narcissist is in the first place, you’ll not know what’s happening, while it’s happening.

 You may also now be isolated from your friends and family.
 Trying to process, everything that’s happened, and having no one around for support.
 Then if you do have some friends or family left for support, they don’t understand the depth of what you have been through.